 • Vomiting and diarrhoea

-• For stings in the oral cavity and throat
+• If your cat has been stung in the oral cavity and throat

 • If you know that your cat has previously had an allergic reaction